cupracer/container-image-suma-client/README.md

 The parameter `-h sumaclient1` is optional, too.
 It sets the container's internal hostname and helps to identify it within SUSE Manager.
 If it's not set, a hard-to-remember ID will be used instead.

+Optionally use `-e TZ="..."` to set an appropriate timezone.
+UTC is used as a default.

 ## Run a single instance

 ```
 podman run -d --restart always \
+  -e TZ="Europe/Berlin" \
   -e ACTIVATION_KEY=1-mykey \
   -e SUMA_HOSTNAME=suma.example.com \
   --name sumaclient1 \